Spin-charge separation in a 1D Fermi gas with tunable interactions

 \subsection{Charge and Spin DSFs}

 Although we have exact solutions of the model (Eq.~(\ref{Ham})), the charge and spin dynamic structure factors for a repulsive Fermi gas have yet to be analytically calculated.
 This is a long standing theoretical challenge.
-From the TLL theory, at zero temperature, the charge DSF is a $\delta$-function peak at $\omega = v_c q$ for $q\ll k_F$.
+In the linear TLL theory at finite temperature, the charge DSF is a $\delta$-function at $\omega = v_c q$ for $q\ll k_F$, i.e.